 ABA’s S-shaped building is organised around two new courtyards connected by a three dimensional ambulatory.
 This is a narrative route that connects the college’s public and courtyard spaces with a series of cloisters, amphitheatre staircases, landings and garden walks – places for gathering and scholarly exchange.
 A multi-level commons space at the centre of the S-shaped plan is the new Quad’s social heart, opening onto both courtyards.
 The quads’ public spaces are represented by a two storey stone clad ‘base’, while student rooms and fellows studies are enclosed by patterned stainless steel that folds across wall and roof surfaces.
 The over-riding concept of a ‘scholarly home’ is characterised by this all-embracing curved roof, marking the new Quad on Oxford’s skyline while providing unique loft study and living spaces.

-Alison Brooks Architects won the project in an international competition in 2011; the building will be complete in September 2016.
+Alison Brooks Architects won the project in an international competition in 2011; the building will be complete in early 2017.

 ABA Team: Alison Brooks, Hannah Constantine, Jay Williams, Ceri Edmunds, Sergey Kudryashev, Joseph Ransom Shaw, Michael Woodford, Sara Wernsten